MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/add-security-roles.md

 ## Add external table roles

 On an external table, you can assign the `admins` role.
-An `External Table Admin` can view, modify, and remove the external table and external table subobjects.
+External table `admins` can view, modify, and remove the external table and external table subobjects.

 The following example assigns an AAD user to the `admins` role on the `SampleExternalTable` table.